LovesWorking/RN-Dev-Tools-Example/docs/reaniamted/JS-Animations/COMPLETE_REANIMATED_TO_REACT_NATIVE_MIGRATION.md

 // Use in styles
 const animatedStyle = {
-  width: doubled // Works with Method 1 or 2
+  width: doubled, // Works with Method 1 or 2
 };
 ```